What Are Wheel Spacers?Last Updated August 8, 2023 | C.J. Tragakis

 Gives Vehicle a Unique Stance/Look

-Whether you’re a fan or not, it can’t be denied that wheel spacers change the style of a vehicle.
+Whether you're a fan or not, it can't be denied that wheel spacers change the style of a vehicle.
 Mild spacers can bring your wheels flush with the factory fender flares, which many find attractive.
-Aggressive spacers will add much more aftermarket style, creating a look that will stand out from stock vehicles.
+More aggressive spacers will push the wheels out past the fender flares, creating a look that will really stand out from stock vehicles.